StAT Alumni

 PROJECT TOPIC: Universal Children’s Health Coverage: Uniting Children’s Hospitals to Affect Change

-WHERE ARE THEY NOW: Dr. Arti Desai is a Pediatrician in Seattle, Washington and is affiliated with multiple hospitals in the area, including Seattle Children's Hospital and University of Washington Medical Center
+WHERE ARE THEY NOW: Dr. Arti Desai is a pediatrician and associate professor in Seattle, Washington and is affiliated with multiple hospitals in the area, including Seattle Children's Hospital and University of Washington Medical Center.

 COMMUNITY PARTNERS: ICAN